Photographer

 The GuardianOn 21.5.2021 I launched a Kickstarter campaign to print a BOOK of the The Stockport Collection.
 KickstarterOn 16.6.2021 the first edition of The Stockport Collection book, hardback, 116 pages, beautifully designed by Robert Shaw of Northbank with foreword by Paul Morley, was launched.
 It was sold through various independent bookshops in Manchester and Stockport.From 23.4.2022 - 1.5.2022 the first Stockport Collection photo exhibition was held in a converted coffee warehouse, now WhereTheLightGetsIn , which sits just meters from the market where most of my photos were taken forty-five years earlier.
 A wonderful short video to promote the exhibition was made by Gavin Sturgeon.

-The Stockport Collection by Gavin SturgeonThe Daily Mail also posted an article: Evocative Images 11.3.2022 .
-BBC North also did an interview with appropriate music: BBC North 12.3.2022The exhibition was hugely popular, provoking new memories, new identities, heartfelt comments in the Visitors Book, alongside much joy and tears, and the book, postcards and exhibition posters all sold out.But, thanks to popular demand and more memories a 2nd edition of the book, updated with new memories, is now available direct from me via the contact page on this site.
-All books from me are signed.From 22.7.2022 The Stockport Museum at Staircase House in Market Street has been holding the second exhibition of my donated prints.
+The Stockport Collection by Gavin SturgeonThe Daily Mail also posted an article: Evocative Images 11.3.2022 , followed by an interview with BBC North with appropriate music:** BBC North 12.3.2022**The exhibition was hugely popular, provoking new memories, new identities, heartfelt comments in the Visitors Book, alongside much joy and tears, and the book, postcards and exhibition posters all sold out.But, thanks to popular demand and more memories a 2nd edition of the book, updated with new memories, is now available direct from me via the contact page on this site.
+All books from me are signed.From 22.7.2022 The Stockport Museum at *Staircase House in Market Street has been holding the second exhibition of my donated prints.
 The 2nd, updated edition of the book is also available there.Signed copies of the 2nd edition are £24 + £2.50 pp UK.
 (International postage costed on request.)Prints, postcard packs and signed copies of the 16 page zine of "Stockport Market" version by Cafe Royal Books are also available via the 'contact' page of this website.

 1.Arthur Mellor, Brenda Mellor and Joe Fidler, Stockport Market